BogTheMudWing/PlayerSwap/README.md

 Minecraft, but someone else takes control every 30 seconds

+ > [!NOTE]
+ > This repository is mirrored to [GitHub](https://github.com/BogTheMudWing/PlayerSwap) for visibility.
+Issues and pull requests should be made on [Macver Code Athenaeum](https://code.macver.org/Bog/PlayerSwap).

 ## About

 This is a PaperMC plugin I developed for a video I made on Waffle Irons Gaming: